jakejacobsen975/youface-Graphical-Network/README.md

 this social media baseline and make it your own.
 Consider yourselves a small startup with a new and unique take on the social media market.

-Collaborators
+## Collaborators
-Reily Thompson
+Reily Thompson,
-Ryan Larson
+Ryan Larson,
-Levi
+Levi,
 Nathanial